AuStien/logbook/README.md

 ## Future possibilites

 - Add tooling for grouping together notes
-- Add possiblity of storing files remotely using `sftp`
+- Add possiblity of storing files remotely using `sftp` and/or FUSE
 - Consider using CMake